 NARRATOR: A young boy who is blind sits in his mother's lap as she reads him a children's book about our bodies.

 When they use these words, this is what they're talking about.
-You need to know both expressions, and you need to know when to use the more clinical term and when to use the slang and, you know, talk about how people are affected by those words just so they're on the same page as everybody else.
+You need to know both expressions, and you need to know when to use the more clinical term and when to use the slang and talk about how people are affected by those words just so they're on the same page as everybody else.
 And I think so much of special education really is about putting our students on the same page as everybody else, so we start with language.